American Legion Hut – Hampton, South Carolina

 This simple cabin of cypress logs in Hampton signifies the federal government’s attempt to relieve struggling states of the economic destitution that resulted from the Great Depression.
 President Herbert Hoover signed the Reconstruction Finance Corporation into law in 1932, allowing the federal treasury to provide loans to institutions such as banks, railroads, and family assistance programs – particularly in the southern states.

 South Carolina received over $2 million in RFC funds, $38,000 of which went to Hampton County.
 In 1933 the American Legion Post 108 constructed this building of local cypress logs, and local laborers were paid with the federal funds.
 The acre of land on which the American Legion Hut was built was donated by then-senator George Warren.
 The small building was designated as a place for residents to hold meetings and recreational events.
 The City of Hampton officially deeded the property to American Legion Post 108 in 1940, and today it still serves as a community gathering spot.

-The American Legion Hut is listed in the National Register, which adds the following:
+The American Legion Hut is listed in the National Register:

 The American Legion Hut is a one-story, T-shaped cypress log building with a truss roof constructed in 1933.
 The Hut was constructed as and continues to be a meeting hall for the Hampton American Legion Post 108 as well as serving as a site for civic and social events.
 Local workers built the Hut supported by funds from the Reconstruction Finance Corporation, a federal agency that provided loans for work relief projects during the Great Depression.